 Figure 5: After Ten POWeR Cycles – Self-regulation Grows

-SRSD is associated with its 6 Stages.
-But what truly leads to student outcomes are the underlying mechanisms—the strategies, self-regulation skills, and gradual release of responsibility.
+Researchers describe this gradual release in different proprietary terms (steps, stages) for the same concept.
+What truly leads to student outcomes are the underlying mechanisms—the strategies, self-regulation skills, and gradual release of responsibility.
 The name of the stage is not what matters.
 Think of it like a car engine: it’s not the model name of the engine that powers the car, but rather the specific, coordinated actions of its pistons and gears.
 Our work focuses on helping teachers understand and use those powerful mechanisms, not on the label we put on them.

 The activities within each stage are what matter, and teaching these in a gradual release “I do, We do, You do” framework.
 Practical application is the key.
 These activities, and the staged gradual release framework, inspired think SRSD’s POWeR Cycle.
-The beauty of SRSD is how flexible it is.
+The beauty of the field of EBP-W is how flexible it is.
 Continuously streamlining the presentation while keeping the core pedagogy intact is important for any evidence-based practice.
 Rather than a dilution, these evolutions of a brilliant model are crucial to ensuring you can bring these to your students.
 When keeping fit and fidelity in mind, such teacher-centric adaptations to local contexts enable it to endure, integrate with your curriculum and withstand the test of time.

 Deshler, D. D., Alley, G. R., Warner, M. M., & Schumaker, J. B. (1981).
 Instructional practices for promoting skill acquisition and generalization in severely learning disabled adolescents.
 Learning Disability Quarterly, 4(4), 415–421.